The Heart of Valeo

 • Clayton Tutt

-Business Development Specialist
+Business Development

 At Valeo, Clayton brings a distinctive perspective, deeply committed to recognizing and valuing the diverse strengths and perspectives within the community.
 He firmly believes in the intrinsic worth and value of every individual, striving to instigate positive change and foster resilience among those he serves.